Skip to content

 -H "Authorization: Bearer YOUR_TOKEN"

 This generates a new key pair with a new selector, keeps the old key active for a transition period, and returns the new DNS record to publish.
 Once the new DNS record has propagated, the old key can be retired.
+Lower the DKIM record’s TTL to 300 seconds a day before you rotate, so the new selector propagates quickly.

 Terminal window